maxzinkus/dnd-adventures/Seabreeze-FollowUpOrtuk.md

 If the players attempt to intimidate him for information, he shouts "please don't rob me!" and runs.

 Sina - sweeping in front of the apothecary shop.
-She is an herbalist and will sell the players potions of healing for 10 gold.
+She is an herbalist and will sell the players potions of healing for 15 gold.
 She'll only talk about other customers, or a lack thereof, except for a few people coming through buying this and that.
 "Do you know how hard it is to run an apothecary shop when no one trusts anyone else?"
 If questioned about this, she says "What are you, thick?
 Haven't you heard of the Breeze Bandit?
 They're sending some paladin types over from Phlan just to have 'him caught!"
 If questioned about the bandit: "The Breeze Bandit is no mere thief, he's a shadow!
 Nothing's safe, not even my herbs, and I live in the back of the shop!
-Best you hide anything of worth yer carrying because no one knows who he is."
+Best you hide anything of worth yer carrying because no one knows who he is.
+Well, I guess *you* all don't need to worry!
+HA!"

 Other villagers, seeing either or both of these two interactions (with Lorin and Sina) will actively avoid the players if approached.